ec-europa/oe_theme/README.md

   onward navigation to further thematic content and/or specific services.
 For example, the main European Commission website (https://ec.europa.eu) uses ECL core branding.

-ECL branding changes the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL branding.

 To learn more about EC/EU families and ECL branding visit the [ECL website](https://ec.europa.eu/component-library).

 ### Upgrade to 3.0.0